Skip to main content

 Activity & comments

-Notification related to any of the activities should navigate to the crash report with the drawer opened.
+Notifications related to activities should be accessed through the crash report when the drawer is opened.

 Public URL

-You will be able to create a public URL so you can share it with whomever you want.
+You can create a public URL to share it with whomever you want.

 Tags

-All created tags will be displayed, and you will be able to add or delete them from the Tags page in settings.
+All created tags will be displayed, and you can add or delete them from the Tags page in settings.

 Occurrences page

-It opens all the users that are affected by the crash with the number of occurrences.
+It opens all the users affected by the crash with the number of occurrences.

 Crash Graph